University campus in Colorado

 $121,440

-Is Information Security in Colorado Worth It?
+Are Information Security Degree Programs in Colorado Worth It?

 Yes.
-Information Security degrees in Colorado deliver strong ROI—graduates earn $121,440 median salary with +22% job growth through 2032.
+The best information security degree programs in Colorado deliver strong ROI—graduates earn $121,440 median salary with +22% job growth through 2032.
 In-state tuition averages $18,690/year.

 Source: BLS OEWS May 2024